Redawt/f4-frost-guide/frostone.md

 * Opens up and changes locations that were previously locked in FROST.

 #### Installation Instructions
-* Download the main files of the 4 Ac
+* Download the main files of the 4 Accessible Locations mods and install them with MO2.

 ## [FROST - CHW PreConfig .ini](https://www.nexusmods.com/fallout4/mods/53772?tab=files) (*O)
 #### Note